 - Criminal Misconduct

 Securities law is among the most complex and most sanctioned areas of law.
 Companies and business owners simply cannot afford to lose a securities litigation, but must rely on experienced attorneys that vigilantly guard and pursue their interests.
-The Oberheiden Law Group is a team of former Department of Justice prosecutors and well-respected litigation attorneys that clients from across the United States trust to handle litigation, to conduct internal audits, and to defend against fraud allegations.
+Oberheiden & McMurrey, LLP is a team of former Department of Justice prosecutors and well-respected litigation attorneys that clients from across the United States trust to handle litigation, to conduct internal audits, and to defend against fraud allegations.

 Common Claims in this type of Litigation